-Activity Evidence that supports this approach Challenge number(s) addressed Implement and staff Mastering Number in KS1.
+Activity Evidence that supports this approach Challenge number(s) addressed Embed Mastering Number in EYFS/KS1.
+Provide CPD for staff via Early Excellence.
 Making sure an effective teacher is in front of every class, and that every teacher is supported to keep improving, is especially important for socioeconomically disadvantaged pupils.
-The EEF Guide to the Pupil Premium 3 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils and improve writing.
+The EEF Guide to the Pupil Premium 3 Implementation of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils and improve writing.
+Purchase phonetically decodable books to support the implementation of phonics.
 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading, particularly for disadvantaged pupils: Phonics Teaching and Learning Toolkit EEF 3 Enhancement of our maths teaching and curriculum planning in line with DfE and use of NCETM Curriculum Prioritisation Materials.
-We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training) as part of a Developing Work Group for TfM with EME Maths Hub.
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Mathematics_guidance: key stages 1_and 2 The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 1, 2 and 3 Improve the quality of social and emotional (SEL) learning.
-There is extensive evidence associating childhood social and 4 emotional skills with improved SEL approaches will be outcomes at school and in later life embedded into routine (e.g., improved academic educational practices and performance, attitudes, behaviour supported by professional and relationships with peers): development and training for Improving Social and Emotional staff.
-Learning in Primary Schools EEF
+We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training) as part of a Embedding Work Group for TfM with EME Maths Hub.
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Mathematics guidance: key stages 1 and 2 The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 1, 2 and 3

+Improve the quality of social and emotional (SEL) learning.
+SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
+Coram Life Education Workshops and lessons.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): Improving Social and Emotional Learning in Primary Schools EEF 4 --- -- ---